Thomas Butler (footballer, born 1981)

-Thomas Anthony Butler (born 25 April 1981) is a former professional footballer who last played for Swansea City in the Premier League.
-He has played for the Republic of Ireland at under-21 and senior level.
+Thomas Anthony Butler (born 25 April 1981) is an Irish former professional footballer who played as a midfielder.
+He represented the Republic of Ireland at under-21 and senior level.

 Club career

 Sunderland

 Butler started his career at Sunderland, and as a youngster forged himself a reputation as one of the Republic of Ireland's brightest stars and he gained acclaim when he was named the Republic of Ireland's Under-15 Player of the Year in 1997.
 By the time he was 18, he had travelled to South Africa to play in the 1999 World Youth Cup for his country.
 Butler was then signed to a professional contract by Peter Reid for Sunderland.

-Shortly thereafter, Butler made his debut during Sunderland's 3–2 win over Walsall during the 1999/2000 season after coming on as a substitute.
+Shortly thereafter, Butler made his debut during Sunderland's 3–2 win over Walsall during the 1999–2000 season after coming on as a substitute.
 Butler was on the verge of breaking into the first team and was successful for the reserves.
 This earned him a chance to make his first league appearance after once again coming on as a substitute against West Ham.
 He would soon earn praise, being considered by some as the Irish version of Joe Cole.

 However, the following season saw Butler struggling to make an impact and he was loaned to Darlington to gain match practice.
 His loan spell with Darlington would be extended for another month.
 He made ten appearances for Darlington, but despite his popularity among the fans his loan move was not extended and Butler returned to Sunderland.
 The following seasons saw Butler make just 17 starts and 12 substitute appearances.
 In a match against Charlton Athletic on 27 April 2002, Butler helped the club make a comeback just after Charlton scored, when he provided assist for Kevin Kilbane, which both side drew 2–2.
 At the end of the 2001–02 season, Butler's future was in doubt upon the expiry of his contract.
 However, on 1 August 2002, Butler signed a contract to keep him at Sunderland for three more years, until 2005.

 Despite the lack of games, Butler was called up the Republic of Ireland team by Mick McCarthy and made his senior international debut in the 3–0 win against Finland in August 2002.
 Following the retirement of Kevin Kilbane, Hartlepool Mail believed that Butler could be expected to become a first team regular.
 During his last season at the club, Butler's season was disrupted by a knee injury he sustained in a 1–0 win over Sheffield United.
 His injury would keep him out for a long time following an operation.

 Butler left Sunderland for unspecified personal reasons, returning to Ireland and stating his intention to leave professional football.
 While Sunderland were initially sympathetic to his situation, he eventually threatened them with legal action for breach of contract.
 On 2 July 2005, the dispute between Butler and the club were later settled just before the tribunal could happen.